pieterberg/Smartie-Sorter/components.md

 This section provides more information about the wooden components (wooden panels and supports), acrylic components, 3D printed components, and labels.

-Information about the [electronic](https://github.com/pieterberg/Smartie-Sorter/blob/main/electronics.md) components is provided in a separate document.
+Information about the electronic components is provided in [electronics.md](https://github.com/pieterberg/Smartie-Sorter/blob/main/electronics.md).

 ### 1.1.
 Wooden Components